WalletScrutiny/WalletScrutinyCom/_iphone/com.youhodler.youhodler.md

 issue:
 icon: com.youhodler.youhodler.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-24
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: youhodler
-providerLinkedIn:
+providerLinkedIn: youhodler
-providerFacebook:
+providerFacebook: YouHodler
 providerReddit:

 redirect_from:

 ---

+This app is the interface to an exchange and might have a non-custodial part to it but if so, it is not well advertised on their website and we assume it is custodial and therefore **not verifiable**.